The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 quarkus.oidc.credentials.secret=<Client Secret>

-quarkus.oidc.provider=twitter will request Twitter to add offline.access, tweet.read and users.read scopes to issued access tokens.
+quarkus.oidc.provider=x will request X to add offline.access, tweet.read and users.read scopes to issued access tokens.
 For information about overriding these scopes or requesting more scopes, see the Provider scopes section.

-Twitter provider requires Proof Key for Code Exchange (PKCE) which is supported by the quarkus.oidc.provider=twitter declaration.
-Quarkus has to encrypt the current PKCE code verifier in a state cookie while the authorization code flow with Twitter is in progress and it will generate a secure random secret key for encrypting it.
+X provider requires Proof Key for Code Exchange (PKCE) which is supported by the quarkus.oidc.provider=x declaration.
+Quarkus has to encrypt the current PKCE code verifier in a state cookie while the authorization code flow with X is in progress and it will generate a secure random secret key for encrypting it.

 You can provide your own secret key for encrypting the PKCE code verifier if you prefer with the quarkus.oidc.authentication.state-secret property but note that this secret should be 32 characters long, and an error will be reported if it is less than 16 characters long.

-X is a new name for Twitter, see X. You can continue using quarkus.oidc.provider=twitter but it might need to be changed to quarkus.oidc.provider=x in the future.
+X is the new name of Twitter.
+You can continue using quarkus.oidc.provider=twitter for the time being but it might become deprecated in the future.

 Provider scopes